 - 1.2 In civil and miscellaneous cases the filing of the initial papers, including complaints, notices, petitions, etc., the payment of any applicable fees and the request for and issuance of summonses will be accomplished electronically.
-(See section 14 Opening a Civil Action). - 1.3 Unless limited by their terms to civil cases, the provisions of these procedures relating to electronic filing apply in miscellaneous and criminal cases.
-Electronic filing procedures shall not apply to applications for arrest, search or electronic surveillance warrants; for other orders in aid of or ancillary to a criminal investigation; or to proceedings relating to the grand jury. - 1.4 In a criminal case the indictment or information, including any superseders, shall be filed and given to the defendant in the traditional manner on paper in accordance with the Federal Rules of Criminal Procedure and applicable Local Rules rather than electronically; in addition, service of subpoenas shall be made in the traditional manner on paper in accordance with the Federal Rules of Criminal Procedure and applicable Local Rules.
+(See section 14 Opening a Civil Action). - 1.3 Unless limited by their terms to civil cases, the provisions of these procedures relating to electronic filing apply in miscellaneous and criminal cases. - 1.4 In a criminal case the indictment or information, including any superseders, shall be filed and given to the defendant in the traditional manner on paper in accordance with the Federal Rules of Criminal Procedure and applicable Local Rules rather than electronically; in addition, service of subpoenas shall be made in the traditional manner on paper in accordance with the Federal Rules of Criminal Procedure and applicable Local Rules.
 After a criminal case has been opened, counseled parties must promptly provide the Clerk of Court with electronic copies in PDF-A format of all documents previously provided in paper form.
 All subsequent documents must be electronically filed except as provided in these Rules & Instructions or as ordered by the Court. - 1.5 The Clerk of Court shall write and revise as necessary Instructions to guide Filing Users and maximize the efficiency of the Electronic Case Filing system.
 (See Part II Electronic Case Filing Instructions).